International Red Cross and Red Crescent Movement: International Conference and the Standing Commission

 The International Conference of the Red Cross and Red Crescent, which occurs once every four years, is the highest institutional body of the Movement.
 It gathers delegations from all of the national societies as well as from the ICRC, the IFRC and the signatory states to the Geneva Conventions.
 In between the conferences, the Standing Commission of the Red Cross and Red Crescent acts as the supreme body and supervises implementation of and compliance with the resolutions of the conference.
 In addition, the Standing Commission coordinates the cooperation between the ICRC and the IFRC.
 It consists of two representatives from the ICRC (including its president), two from the IFRC (including its president), and five individuals who are elected by the International Conference.
 The Standing Commission convenes every six months on average.
 Moreover, a convention of the Council of Delegates of the Movement takes place every two years in the course of the conferences of the General Assembly of the International Federation.
 The Council of Delegates plans and coordinates joint activities for the Movement.

 International Committee of the Red Cross (ICRC)

 Mission

 The official mission of the ICRC as an impartial, neutral, and independent organization is to stand for the protection of the life and dignity of victims of international and internal armed conflicts.
-According to the 1997 Seville Agreement, it is the "Lead Agency" of the Movement in conflicts.
+According to the revised Seville Agreement of 2022, the ICRC is entrusted the role of "co-convener" with the national Red Cross or Crescent society in situations of international and non-international armed conflicts, internal strife and their direct results.